 - Individual semester essay.
 Requirements about the form and the content of the essay will be provided at the beginning of the course and posted on Canvas.

 One grade will be given, based on both grade from semester essay and multiple-choice exam.
-Each part will count for 50 percent each of the final grade.
-Students have to pass both individual semester essay and multiple-choice exam semester to receive a passing grade (A-E) in course.
+Each part will count for 50 percent of the final grade.
+Students have to pass both individual semester essay and multiple-choice exam the same semester to receive a passing grade (A-E).

 Examination support material

 Students may use dictionaries at this exam.
 Dictionaries must be handed in before the examination.
 Please read regulations for dictionaries permitted at the examination.

 Language of examination

 You may write your semester essay in Norwegian, Swedish, Danish or English.